 Fue: We are FoodShare advocates.
 While we do not have the authority to confirm cases, we do assist clients with much of the process and connect them directly with the state worker to confirm the case over the phone.

 Q: Who is served at Alicia’s Place?

 Fue: Since opening in June of 2021, our team has assisted 1,277 individuals.
 The estimated total received, per month, by those assisted is around $58,964 in benefits.
 Additionally, 44% of those served spoke another language.
 Our team was purposely built to best represent our diverse Milwaukee community.
-In addition to English, other languages spoken by our staff include Hmong, Burmese, Lao, Thai, Karen and Spanish.
+In addition to English, other languages spoken by our staff include Hmong, Burmese, Lao, Thai, Burmese and Spanish.

 Q: What might surprise people about your work?